 Although both kitchen appliance could perform food grinding jobs, there are major differences that you need to consider.

 1. Food Texture.
 The main difference in using a meat grinder and food processor is the end result.
-If you are grinding meat, you can produce finely ground meat that’s loosely packed and evenly textured.
+With a meat grinder, you can expect finely ground meat that’s loosely packed and evenly textured.
 With a food processor, you will likely get unevenly minced meat resulting in both large and fine chunks.
 There is also a possibility that some meat will turn pasty due to over grinding.

 2. Cutting Blades.
 Meat grinders have a variety of plates that are screwed into the front next to the cutting blades.
 These plates control the size of the meat particles that come out of the grinder.
-Choose the right plate to install to get the grind that you want which is appropriate for what you are cooking.
+Choose the right plate to get the grind that you want based on what you are cooking.

 With a food processor, the blades chop food by spinning it.
 You cannot control the size of the food particles other than how long to keep the blades running.
 As the blades spin, they cut whatever they come into contact with regardless of how many times that chunk has been cut.
 This results in less uniformity.